-- We are required to identify you if you wish to become a verified member and receive INCNT.
-Anti-money laundering laws may require us to sight and/or record details of certain documents (i.e. photographic and non-photographic documents such as drivers’ licence, passport, birth certificate) in order to meet the standards set under those laws.
+- We are required to identify you in various situations, include but not limited to, allocating any reward, crypto currency, ensure correct redemption payment etc. Anti-money laundering laws may require us to sight and/or record details of certain documents (i.e. photographic and non-photographic documents such as drivers’ licence, passport, birth certificate in order to meet the standards set under those laws.

 - We may collect information when you:

 - provide your bank linking detail for the purpose of reward recognition and allocation;

 - provide your bank account detail for reward redemption purposes